This story won third place in News Feature Writing in the 2017 N.C. State Press Assn. editorial competition.

 In addition to the Coast Guard and British representatives, also participating was Capt.
 Dermott Mulholland, the Canadian Forces Naval attaché.

 Islander Howard Bennink played a new closing piece, “The Last Post,” on his trumpet.
-Bennink said afterwards that event organizer Crystal Canterbury suggested he play this combination of bugle calls from all over the British commonwealth.
+Bennink said afterwards that volunteer event organizer Crystal Canterbury suggested he play this combination of bugle calls from all over the British commonwealth.

 “I practiced since January,” he said.
 “It was pretty challenging.”